goethite/gostint/README.md

 * [Brainstorming job sequence diagrams](docs/jobsequence.md)

 ## Features
-* Integrated with Hashicorp Vault's AppRole Authentication, Transit end-to-end encryption, Cubbyhole, Token Wrapping and KV Secrets.
+* Integrated with Hashicorp Vault's AppRole Authentication.
+* Optionally consume Hashicorp Vault's Transit end-to-end encryption, Cubbyhole and Token Wrapping if routing requests through untrusted networks (e.g. where TLS end-to-end encryption is not available).
+* If TLS encryption is unbroken a much simpler way to consume the API is available.
 * Secrets in Vault can be referenced in a job request, which are then injected into the job's running container.
 * Additional content can be flexibly injected into the job container from the